iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.47.709/report.md

 <img src="2_star_reviews_wordcloud.png" alt="doh.health.shield 2 reviews"/>
 </p>

+> Dears, The ALHOSN app is showing the wrong status of my vaccination for COVID-19.
+See attached printscreen from my mobile which shows wrong info about the first dose only, dated 30/03/2021.
+Please compare it with the vaccination certificate: 1st dose: 08/03/2021 shj expo center 2nd dose: 30/03/2021shj univercity kalba Could you please correct the info in your ALHOSN app database?
+Best Regards, Madasamy shanmugaiah<br> :date: __2021-06-24 14:42:53__

+> Results from pvt hospitals are not displayed automatically<br> :date: __2021-06-24 13:55:56__

+> abid Hussain nomi<br> :date: __2021-06-24 11:34:47__

+> Its not showing any of my PCR results of 2021<br> :date: __2021-06-23 22:06:03__

+> Yesterday 20/06/2021 I was took RT PCR almost one day I waited for my result until this time also didn't updated in alhosn<br> :date: __2021-06-21 21:59:39__

+> I am facing issue...now app is not working how to fix this?
+Pls let me know...I have to enter abudhabi ...when I write my details it is just showing verifying and then showing errore...please help how to fix this..<br> :date: __2021-06-21 20:05:30__

 > I uninstall the app and i install again now i cant even login because i cant receieve code on my number i tried severall times already but its still same<br> :date: __2021-06-21 10:34:29__

 > Zakm<br> :date: __2021-06-21 08:57:52__